 - a.
-Enzymatic synthesis- enzymatic reduction; Reduction of ethyl acetoacetate using Baker's yeast to yield enantiomeric excess of S(+) ethyl-3-hydroxybutanoalte and determine its optical purity. - b.
+Enzymatic synthesis- enzymatic reduction ; Reduction of ethyl acetoacetate using Baker's yeast to yield enantiomeric excess of S(+) ethyl-3-hydroxybutanoalte and determine its optical purity. - b.
 Biosynthesis of ethanol from sucrose. - c.
 Synthesis using microwaves Alkylation of dietyl malonate with benzyl chloride. - d.
 Synthesis using phase transfer catalyst. - e.
-Alkylation of diethyl malonate or ethyl acetoacetate with an alkyl halide. - NOTE -Other similar synthesis of three steps.
+Alkylation of diethyl malonate or ethyl acetoacetate with an alkyl halide. - f.
+Green synthesis / Solvent free Aldol condensation and - g.
+Benzoin condensation with thiamine as a catalysts instead of cyanide NOTE -Other similar synthesis of three steps. - B. Extraction of Organic Compounds from Natural Sources (Any Five) - 1.
+Isolation of caffeine from tea leaves. - Isolation of casein from milk (the students are required to try some typical colour reactions of proteins). - 3.
+Isolation of lactose from milk (purity of sugar should be checked by TLC and PC and Rf value reported). - 4.
+Isolation of nicotine dipicrate from tobacco.